Jonathan-Martin2425/CSC_437_Project/README.md

-# CSC_437_Project
+# Personal Website

-This is a project for CSC_437 Dynamic Web Development that will consist of a webstie that calculates GPA or class grades and stores them for a given user.
+This is a project for CSC_437 Dynamic Web Development that will consist of a personal website hosted on Cal Poly server as well as another lab assignment involving an example of a shopping website